Skip to content

 Team roles

-When people work together you can identify team roles.
-You can distinguish between a functional, organizational and personal role.
-Depending on the objective and what you want to achieve with a team, every team has an ideal composition.
+When people collaborate, you can identify team roles.
+You can distinguish between functional, organisational, and personal roles.
+Depending on the objective, what you want to achieve with a team, each team has an ideal composition.

-A team consisting only of creative individuals runs the risk of getting drowned in ideas.
-A team consisting of only achievers runs the risk of getting lots of work done without an attractive result.
-So it can be useful to be aware of your natural role in a team.
+A team consisting entirely of creative individuals runs the risk of getting bogged down in ideas.
+A team consisting entirely of implementers runs the risk of overloading with work without achieving meaningful results.
+Therefore, it can be helpful to be aware of your natural role within a team.

-Via the team roles test on the Career zone you can determine to what extent different team roles appeal to you, based on your personality.
-The extent to which a team role suits you is indicated by a number of points.
+The group role test on the Career Zone helps you determine to what extent different team roles appeal to you based on your personality.
+The degree to which a team role suits you is indicated by a number of points.
 The nine roles are:

 • Implementer